llfbandit/immutable_model/im_model_gen/README.md

 So things like `MyFooList<int>` or `ImList<MyFooList<int>>` will be allowed, but `ImList<Set<int>>` or other variants won't.

 To facilitate mutation on collections there are two getters:
-- mut => to get the mutable version of the collection.
+- mut => to get a mutable version of the collection.
+You can use it at no cost, the collection is copied __only__ if you modify it.
 - immut => to get the immutable version of the collection.

 Look at the example below for demonstration.